kir8mir/chat-app/README.md

 #Expirience
 - If you want to join some Room you should know the Room ID, or you can visit any Room and just tell the Room Id to your mates.
 - The chat box is a resizable block for desktop and static for mobile
 - Any message stored nowhere.
-Creating and joining user to room went through socket.io and erase after reloading page.
+Creating and joining user to room occurs through socket.io and erase after reloading page.